-- The library does not discriminate in its programming.
-Library sponsorship of a program does not constitute endorsement of the content or the views expressed by the presenter or the participants.
+- Library sponsorship of a program does not constitute endorsement of the content or the views expressed by the presenter or the participants.
 Program topics, speakers and resources are not excluded from programs because of possible controversy, as the library strives to offer multiple viewpoints and reflect the diverse interests of the community.

 - Most library programs are free and open to the public; some programs may be designed for fund-raising and may include an admission fee or be by invitation only.